12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 📸 Instagram Spots

-Nyhavn (CPH), Howth cliffs, Trinity Long Room, Guinness Gravity Bar view, Ha'penny Bridge (Dublin), Gamla Stan, Monteliusvägen (Stockholm), Gröna Lund.
+Nyhavn (CPH), Howth cliffs, Trinity Long Room, Guinness Gravity Bar view, Ha'penny Bridge (Dublin), Gamla Stan, Monteliusvägen (Stockholm), Gröna Lund, Stockholm archipelago ferries.
 Don't rush them — one good photo buys goodwill.

 🤝 The Split-Up Strategy